SoftInstigate/restheart-website/docs/v6/graphql.md

 -  `<db_name>`= *restheart*
 -  `<reserved_collection_name>`= *gql-apps*

-This kind of configuration  allows you to change dinamically the behavior of your GraphQL application by updating the related document on MongoDB.
+This kind of configuration  allows you to change dynamically the behavior of your GraphQL application by updating the related document on MongoDB.

 A GraphQL application definition is composed by three sections: